Subsystem Symmetry Fractionalization and Foliated Field Theory: Introduction

 Global symmetries play an important role in understanding universality classes of quantum many-body systems via the Landau-Ginzburg paradigm of phase transitions~\cite{landau1965course}.
 In this paradigm, it is crucial to understand how relevant objects in the system of interest transform under the global symmetry.
 In a conventional system, the local operators can be divided according to the linear representation they carry under a standard global symmetry.
 On the other hand, extended operators such as line or surface operators can also transform non-trivially under a conventional symmetry.
 This occurs when the symmetry has an anomaly on the region supporting the extended operators (see {\it e.g.}~Refs.~\cite{Benini:2018reh,Hsin:2019fhf}).
 The representation carried by an extended object in this generalized setting is referred to as symmetry fractionalization~\cite{Barkeshli:2014cna,teo2015theory,tarantino2015symmetry}.
 Symmetry fractionalization has a rich history dating back to the fractional quantum Hall effect, where it is essential in understanding that quasiparticle line operators carry a projective representation of the global symmetry and contribute to the Hall conductance~\cite{Tsui1982,Laughlin1983}.

-Recently, there have been significant developments in the understanding of crystal symmetry fractionalization in 2+1D gapped systems using networks of symmetry defects~\cite{Else2018Crystalline}.
+Recently, there have been significant developments in the understanding of symmetry fractionalization in 2+1D gapped systems using symmetry defects~\cite{Barkeshli:2014cna,teo2015theory,tarantino2015symmetry}.
+This was extended to 3+1D in a series of works~\cite{Ye2016Composite,Chen2016SET,Ye2018SET,Ning2016SET,Ning2022SET}.
 Later it was also understood that fractionalization can be described in terms of higher symmetry~\cite{Gaiotto:2014kfa,Wen:2018zux,McGreevy:2022oyu} (see {\it e.g.}~Ref.~\cite{Cordova:2022ruw} for a recent review) in gapped or gapless quantum systems in any spacetime dimension.
-Fractionalization of ordinary symmetry is described in Ref.~\cite{Benini:2018reh,Hsin:2019fhf,Kapustin:2017jrc,Hsin:2019gvb,Barkeshli:2021ypb,Cheng:2022nji,Brennan:2022tyl,Delmastro:2022pfo} as embedding the ordinary symmetry into higher symmetries that act naturally on extended operators.
+Fractionalization of ordinary symmetry is described in Ref.~\cite{Benini:2018reh,Hsin:2019fhf,Kapustin:2017jrc,Hsin:2019gvb,Barkeshli:2021ypb,Cheng:2022nji,Brennan:2022tyl} as embedding the ordinary symmetry into higher symmetries that act naturally on extended operators.
 For instance, a conventional global $U(1)$ symmetry can be embedded into one-form symmetry by specifying the relation of their background gauge field:

 where $B_2$ is the two-form gauge field for the one-form symmetry, $A$ is the one-form gauge field for the conventional $U(1)$ global symmetry, and $\alpha\in\mathbb{R}/(2\pi\mathbb{Z})$ is a parameter of the embedding.
 This means that the line operator that transforms under the one-form symmetry with charge $q^{(1)}$ is attached to the Wilson surface $q^{(1)}\int_{\Sigma} B_2=\alpha q^{(1)}\int_{\Sigma} dA=\alpha q^{(1)}\int_{\partial\Sigma} A$, and the operator carries fractional charge $\alpha q^{(1)}$ of the conventional $U(1)$ symmetry.
 The aforementioned method also applies to fractionalization of higher symmetry such as in Ref.~\cite{Kapustin:2017jrc,Hsin:2019fhf}.
 More recently, there have been developments of higher representation theory for fractionalization of conventional global symmetries on line and surface operators, see {\it e.g.} Ref.~\cite{Bartsch:2023pzl,Bhardwaj:2023wzd}.